davutcagri/davutcagri/README.md

 - 🔭 I’m currently studying at <a href="https://www.khazar.org" target="blank">Khazar University</a>

-- 🤝 I'm interested in AI and backend development
+- 🤝 I'm interested in backend development

 - 🌱 I’m currently developing some new projects
 <br/>